ARSadri/RobustGaussianFittingLibrary/README.md

 ## Introduction
 <img src="images/use_of_lib_lineFitting_2.jpg" width="400">
-Are you using average, standard deviation as statistics?
-Are you fitting lines and planes to your data?
+Are average and standard deviation good as statistics?
+Are they proper statistics to use for fitting lines and planes to data?
 What happens to these in presence of outliers?
 One solution seems to be Median, but what happens if number of outliers increase?
-Do you plan to use methods such as RANSAC and MeanShift?

 In this library, we have put together one of the state-of-the-art methods in robust statistics for curve fitting that is easy to understand and tune.
 If you are urrently using mean and median, you can simply replace them with these proposed methods.